Segmensation/segmensation-docs/source/usage/analyze.rst

 Ratio of fibres
 ---------------
-This function calculates the ratio of fibres or astrocytes in an image.
-For this, the amount of pixels attributed to objects in each channel is calculated.
+This function calculates the ratio of fibres or astrocytes in an image by getting the amount of pixels assigned to objects in each channel.

 Threshold and foreground pixels can be calculated and downloaded as csv.